zuozhenggh/learning-library/data-management-library/database/Essbase21c/scenario/scenario.md

 1. Creating Scenarios:

-   In this exercise you log in as Maria creating a new scenario defining Sam as a participant.
+   In this exercise you will login as Maria and create a new scenario defining Sam as a participant.
 Validate the impact of the security changes for each user John, Maria, Sam and Phillip.
 Without logging out from Smart View, make Phillip a Scenario Approver, then refresh the data in Smart View validate the change to his security.

    a) Go to the Web UI, logging in as Maria.

    b) Navigate to Scenarios tab.
 Click Create Scenario button.
       ![](./images/imageSM_13.png "")

    c) Give the scenario a name:**What-If** and a due date.
-Add Sam as a Participant by selecting the Users tab and click the + icon.
+On the Users tab Click the "+" icon and add Sam as a Participant.
 By default a user is added as a Participant.
       ![](./images/imageSM_14.png "")
       ![](./images/imageSM_15.png "")